A fun and creative process that will encourage teamwork in your classroom!

 Whenever I can find an idea that our whole class can work on together in a successful way, I just love to put it into action!
 This handprint rainbow was perfect for everyone to join in!

-To set up our large group rainbow mural, Miss Lauren whipped us up a rainbow outline on a large sheet of butcher paper with the colors for each line printed on the paper too.
+To set up our large group rainbow mural, Miss.
+Lauren prepared a rainbow outline on a large sheet of butcher paper with the colors for each line printed on the paper too.
 I wanted the process to be as kid friendly as possible so that the children could create the rainbow without my help.

 To introduce the process, I read the story “Elmer and the Rainbow.”
 In this book, Elmer notices the rainbow is missing its color and sets out to find the end of the rainbow so he can give the rainbow some of his own color.
 After reading our story, it was time to add color to our rainbow too!